SkynetResearchProject/Skyrcoin/README.md

 # Skynet Research Project
 Forked from peony 4.0.0.1.
-It's peony wallet with a another name.
+It's peony wallet with another name.

 v2.0.0.9-cs mandatory update.
 It is highly recommended to update your wallet.